Installing#

 conda install -c conda-forge discretize

-discretize is on pypi:
+discretize is also available on pypi:

 pip install discretize